kaapstorm/rampele-stilton/rampele-stilton.rst

 "Well, I think I've got most of it done.
 We still need to cut it up for the backend, cos I didn't know what you've done."

 "Oh, that'll be OK.
 I'll help you.
-I'll go back nextdoor.
+I'll go back next door.
 You order a big pizza, and 2 litres of Coke, and we'll hammer this out."

 "How do I thank you?"